Abe Lincoln of the Ninth Avenue (April 12, 1939)

-Released on April 12, 1939: A street tough teen with a gangster brother in New York emulates the spirit of Abraham Lincoln as Christmas nears.
+Released on April 12, 1939: (running time 64 minutes) A street tough teen with a gangster brother in New York emulates the spirit of Abraham Lincoln as Christmas nears.

 Directed by William Nigh